 Losing Streak May Continue For Thai Stock Market

-(RTTNews) - The Thai stock market has moved lower in consecutive trading days, sinking almost 20 points or 1.3 percent along the way.
-The Stock Exchange of Thailand now rests just above the 1,570-point plateau and it may extend its losses on Tuesday.
+(RTTNews) - The Thai stock market has moved lower in three straight sessions, sinking more than 25 points or 1.7 percent along the way.
+The Stock Exchange of Thailand now rests just above the 1,560-point plateau and it's likely to extend its losses on Wednesday.

-The global forecast for the Asian markets is soft on concerns over economic growth and the outlook for interest rates.
-The European and U.S. markets were down and the Asian bourses are tipped to follow that lead.
+The global forecast for the Asian markets is mixed to lower, with a dose of volatility as bargain hunting may give the oversold bourses a lift - but the gains may evaporate as the day progresses.
+The European markets were down and the U.S. bourses were mixed and the Asian markets figure to split the difference.

-The SET finished modestly lower on Monday following losses from the financial shares and energy producers.
+The SET finished modestly lower on Tuesday following mixed performances from the financial shares and energy companies.

-Among the actives, Advanced Info skidded 1.07 percent, while Thailand Airport shed 0.68 percent, Asset World sank 0.88 percent, Banpu rallied 2.44 percent, Bangkok Bank lost 0.72 percent, Bangkok Dusit Medical retreated 1.69 percent, Bangkok Expressway jumped 1.71 percent, B. Grimm tanked 2.38 percent, BTS Group declined 1.25 percent, CP All Public soared 3.72 percent, Charoen Pokphand Foods added 0.41 percent, Gulf fell 0.51 percent, IRPC tumbled 1.91 percent, Kasikornbank slid 0.70 percent, Krung Thai Bank dipped 0.59 percent, Krung Thai Card plunged 3.08 percent, PTT Oil & Retail dropped 0.97 percent, PTT Exploration and Production perked 0.29 percent, PTT Global Chemical declined 1.83 percent, SCG Packaging slumped 2.38 percent, Siam Commercial Bank slipped 0.48 percent, Siam Concrete stumbled 1.57 percent, Thai Oil improved 0.48 percent, True Corporation climbed1.41 percent, TTB Bank was down 0.82 percent and Energy Absolute and PTT were unchanged.
+Among the actives, Advanced Info rose 0.27 percent, while Thailand Airport retreated 1.38 percent, Asset World jumped 1.77 percent, Bangkok Bank sank 0.73 percent, B. Grimm dropped 0.81 percent, CP All Public declined 1.35 percent, Charoen Pokphand Foods strengthened 1.63 percent, Gulf skidded 1.02 percent, IRPC stumbled 1.30 percent, Kasikornbank climbed 1.06 percent, Krung Thai Bank shed 0.60 percent, Krung Thai Card added 0.45 percent, PTT Exploration and Production dipped 0.29 percent, PTT Global Chemical gained 0.62 percent, SCG Packaging improved 1.46 percent, Siam Commercial Bank dropped 0.96 percent, Siam Concrete slid 0.32 percent, Thai Oil slumped 1.42 percent, True Corporation advanced 0.99 percent, TTB Bank lost 0.83 percent and Banpu, Bangkok Dusit Medical, Bangkok Expressway, BTS Group, Energy Absolute, PTT Oil & Retail and PTT were unchanged.

-The lead from Wall Street is negative as the major averages opened flat on Monday but quickly turned lower, staying that way for the balance of the session.
+The lead from Wall Street ends up weak as the major averages saw considerable volatility on Tuesday, opening lower before rallying and then handing back the gains to finish mixed.

-Soft sentiment still governed the markets after the Labor Department's closely watched monthly jobs report last week failed to ease concerns about the outlook for interest rates by coming in stronger than economists had anticipated.

-U.S. inflation data, minutes from the Fed's September meeting and reports on retail sales and consumer sentiment due this week will provide more insights into policymakers' view of where inflation stands and the outlook for the future path of interest rates.
+The early weakness on Wall Street was due to concerns about rising interest rates and the impact of high borrowing costs on corporate earnings and economic growth.
+A downward revision in the global economic growth forecast by the International Monetary Fund also weighed.

+The markets rebounded when treasury yields ticked lower, but stocks faltered past mid-afternoon after the Bank of England said that its market intervention will be over soon.

-Crude oil prices drifted lower on Monday as soft data from China raised concerns about the outlook for energy demand.
-West Texas Intermediate Crude oil futures for November sank $1.51 or 1.6 percent at 91.13 a barrel.
+Oil futures fell on Tuesday, extending losses from the previous session on concerns about outlook for energy demand amid the rising possibility of a global recession.
+A surge in COVID-19 cases in China and fears of further monetary policy tightening also weighed.
+West Texas Intermediate Crude oil futures for November sank $1.78 or 2 percent at $89.35 a barrel.

+Closer to home, Thailand will see September results for its consumer confidence index later today; in August, the index score was 43.7.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!